etdirksen/Rideshare-Analysis/README.md

-# Challenge 5, Deliverable 3: PyBer Analysis
+# Rideshare Analysis

 ## Overview of the analysis

 #### Purpose
-The purpose of this analysis is to find the relationship between the different variables, and how each variable can have an affect on ride data per city type, in order to help the decision-makers at  the company we work at, PyBer.
-Our CEO, V. Isualize, has given our friend and co-worker Omar and I a new assignment - create a summary DataFrame of the ride-sharing data by city type and create a multiple-line graph that shows the total weekly fares for each city type.
+The purpose of this analysis is to find how different variables can have an affect on ride data per city type.
+My goal is to create a summary DataFrame of the ride-sharing data by city type and create a multiple-line graph that shows the total weekly fares for each city type.

 ## Results

 #### Summary DataFrame
-To showcase the differences between the types of cities, the first thing that we did was to create a new DataFrame (DF) by grouping the data together by the city type, from using the initial merged DF.
+To showcase the differences between the types of cities, the first thing that I did was to create a new DataFrame (DF) by grouping the data together by the city type, from using the initial merged DF.
 Here is a snippet of the initial merged DF:

 ![PyBer Data DF](analysis/pyber_data_df.png)

-Here we can see that there are six different columns: "city", "date", "fare", "ride_id", "driver_count", and "type".
-To make the Summary DF according to the challenge, we need to find some certain statistics, which we can do by using Pandas methods.
-We need to find the total amount of rides, and we need to group all of the data by city type.
+Here, there are six different columns: "city", "date", "fare", "ride_id", "driver_count", and "type".
+To make the Summary DF, I need to find some certain statistics, which I can do by using methods from the Pandas library.
+I need to find the total amount of rides, and I need to group all of the data by city type.
 The code would look like this:

 `total_rides_by_type = pyber_data_df.groupby(["type"]).count()["ride_id"]`